AlexandrosPanag/My_Python_Projects/Basics/README.md

 ---

 A method to prevent the user from giving a value that we don't want for our program (in this case a double digit number), if the user doesn't give a specific value (again, in this case a double digit number) then the program will fail to progress further

+While Multiple Input Choice
+---

+A program that checks multiple inputs to check whether or not a condition has been met.
+If a condition has been met, then the program will end, otherwise it will continue to run forever